Welcome to my review of Paid4clout!

 For starters, you have to share their link on your social media platforms and invite other people to join their program.
 These people are cunning and smart.
 Many of us spend a lot of time on social media platforms and it’s the fastest way to reach the masses.

 You supposedly earn $2 for every click and further $10 for those who will join as a result of you referring them.
 Not forgetting to mention the free $25 for just signing up and becoming a member.
 Let’s be clear on one thing, there is nothing like free money in this world.
 Don’t get so excited that you have earned $25 for doing absolutely nothing.
 At the end of the day, these people will not pay you even a single coin.
 The $25 is a fabricated scheme to entice many people to join their scam site.

 In addition to the referrals, there is a task wall.
 Upon completion of the given tasks, you earn $30.
 Their task wall is some sort of survey.
 There is no problem with that; however, there is no legit online survey that pays $30.
 You can also make a video and upload it on their YouTube page and this is supposed to earn you $50.

 The ways of making money on Paid4clout are pretty simple and almost everyone can take part.
-As a matter of fact, their age limit is 13.
+Their age limit is 13.
 What you don’t know is no one ever gets paid by these scam sites.
 You will only waste your time and by the time you realize they are duping you, it’s already too late.

 Why is it a scam?